 1) Dead Lift

-The classice dead lift is great for working the lower back as well as the legs.
+The classic deadlift is great for working the lower back as well as the legs.
 To do a deadlift, keep the following in mind:

 - Keep your feet wider than hip distance apart

-- Stand up stall and roll your shoulders back
+- Stand up tall and roll your shoulders back

 - With a slight bend in the knee, hinge at the hips